 Reclassify a Business Transaction as a Background Task

 You can reclassify any existing business transaction as a background task by right-clicking on it in the business transaction list and choosing the Set as Background Task option.
 Choosing Set as User Transaction turns a background task into a primary business transaction.

 At transaction discovery, a transaction is categorized as a background task based on a setting in a custom match rule that matches the transaction.

 AppDynamics includes preconfigured match rules for Java frameworks that are likely to be background tasks, including for JCronTab, JavaTimer, Cron4J and Quartz frameworks.
 The match rules are disabled by default.

 You can enable the match rules, modify them, or create your own custom match rules to have matched transactions categorized as background transactions.

 To enable background task detection configuration, from the application or custom tier level configuration, edit an existing match rule or create a new one.
 Enable the rule, and check the Background Task option to business transactions discovered by this rule categorized as background tasks.

 You can configure performance thresholds for background tasks separately from primary business transactions.
 From the Configuration > Slow Transaction Thresholds page, click the Background Tasks Thresholds tab to access settings specific for background tasks.

 AppDynamics recommends that you configure a threshold that is suitable for the background task in your environment.
-Use static thresholds for slow background tasks they have infrequent load patterns, for example, once every night.
+Use static thresholds for slow and very slow background tasks, if they have infrequent load patterns such as once every night.
 This is because the dynamic moving average-based thresholds are more suitable for production load scenarios and will automatically classify a background process as slow or very slow.